Occupational Health and Safety Code

 511(2)

-If an undetonated explosive or misfire cannot be detonated or otherwise made safe immediately, an employer and a blaster must ensure that
+Despite subsection (1), if an undetonated explosive or a misfire cannot be detonated or otherwise made safe immediately, an employer and a blaster must ensure that

-(a) clearly visible signs are posted in the location of the undetonated explosive or misfire warning of the presence of the undetonated explosive or misfire, and
+(a) clearly visible signs are posted in the location of the undetonated explosive or the misfire warning of the presence of the undetonated explosive or the misfire, and

 511(3)

-If a blaster suspects an undetonated explosive or misfire that has not been made safe, the blaster must report the location of the suspected undetonated explosive or misfire to the employer as soon as possible.
+(b) report the location of the potentially undetonated explosive or the potential misfire to the employer and to a blaster as soon as possible.

 511(4)

-(b) report the location of the suspected undetonated explosive or misfire to the employer and to a blaster as soon as possible.
+If a blaster has reason to believe an undetonated explosive or a misfire has not been made safe, the blaster must report the location of the potentially undetonated explosive or the potential misfire to the employer as soon as possible.

 511(5)

-An employer or a blaster who becomes aware of a suspected undetonated explosive or misfire must ensure that workers are protected from the hazards associated with the undetonated explosive or misfire.
+An employer or a blaster who becomes aware of a potentially undetonated explosive or a potential misfire must ensure that workers are protected from the hazards associated with the undetonated explosive or the misfire.

 511(6)